 Having successfully completed this module, you will be able to demonstrate knowledge and understanding of:

-- engage with and interpret layers of meaning within texts and other cultural products, in other words read between the lines
+- layers of meaning within texts and other cultural products, in other words read between the lines

 This Stage is built to consolidate and integrate activities and tasks whose purpose is to help you move towards the highest level of language proficiency.